priyaananthasankar/az-java-functions-dependency-injection/README.md

-# seriouspython
+# seriousmusings
-Trying out some strange ideas
+Trying out some strange ideas with Python and Java